 When writing your plan, include as much information in each section, and be very specific when outlining your financials (budgets, cash flow statements, monthly sales projections, etc.).
 This will come in handy should you ever need a small business loan.
 You should also develop a business marketing plan.

 Hire an attorney.

-It would be terribly unwise to start a business without having a lawyer in your corner.
-This can help eliminate problems that might occur later on.
-Just about everything relating to your minority-owned business will benefit from good legal advice.
+Starting a business without a lawyer in your corner would be unwise.
+Legal assistance can help eliminate problems that might occur later on.
+In addition, just about everything relating to your minority-owned business will benefit from good legal advice.
 These include choosing a legal structure for your business, creating an employee handbook, developing contracts, and protecting your intellectual property.

-Once your company is up and running, you will probably need an influx of growth capital every now and then.
-As you know, it can be difficult to grow and expand your operations without it.
-When seeking financing, you have a number of options to choose from.
-These include commercial banks, credit unions, and independent lenders like Balboa Capital.
-We make it easy to get a minority-owned business loan, and we have highly competitive rates and flexible terms.
+Once your small business is up and running, you will probably need an influx of growth capital now and then.
+As you know, it can be challenging to grow and expand your operations without it.
+When seeking small business funding, you have several options.
+These include banks, credit unions, and alternative lenders.

 Balboa Capital, a Division of Ameris Bank, is not affiliated with nor endorses the U.S. Chamber of Commerce.
 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.